 Benzodiazepines, also known as benzos, are a class of prescription drugs that are used to treat conditions such as anxiety, seizures, and panic disorders.
 Unfortunately, benzos are also addictive.
-Benzo withdrawal is a necessary part of recovery, and knowing what to expect can help clients take the first step.
-Here are some of the most common benzo withdrawal symptoms that can help you prepare for your detox at a benzo addiction treatment center.
+Benzo withdrawal is a necessary part of recovery, and knowing what to expect can help you take the first step.
+Here are some of the most common benzo withdrawal symptoms that can help you prepare for your detox at a benzo detox center.

 Physical Symptoms of Withdrawal